 The glorious Grand Coulee Scenic Highway was probably a marketing ploy devised to push the much needed highway on taxpayers, tourists and uneducated politicians.
-The Scenic Highway itself comprised of four different highways; starting as a branch off the North Central Highway near Soap Lake, it ran down the lower coulee past Sun Lakes, up the cliff, then past Dry Falls where it connected with the Sunset Highway into Coulee City, leaving as the Speedball Highway and running to the cantilever bridge in Coulee Dam.
+The Scenic Highway itself comprised of three different highways; starting as a branch off the North Central Highway near Soap Lake, it ran down the lower coulee past Sun Lakes, up the cliff, then past Dry Falls where it connected with the Sunset Highway into Coulee City, leaving as the Speedball Highway and running to the cantilever bridge in Coulee Dam.
 The scenery along the way is hewn in shale and granite, with coulee walls that tower over head on great columns of basalt.
 Numerous waterfalls and seasonal lakes run almost the entire upper coulee, while the lower coulee is filled with lakes and beds of alkali.
 This was the land of the first people, and later the pioneers.

 At first the lower coulee road wasn’t paved, it was dirt and gravel.
 The Speedball portion was paved from the beginning in anticipation of heavy traffic and big trucks with even bigger equipment.
 At first, the lower coulee portion only ran as far as Park Lake, and suffered several construction set backs, but finally the road was constructed and in use.
 It took the coming of the President of the United States, Franklin Roosevelt, before the people decided to oil the roads.
 But it wasn’t the only change that happened to the Grand Coulee Scenic Highway.
 Having served its purpose, the name started to fade away as both highways started to gain their own identities.